 Part # Description Lead Tin ne Qty List Price - Unit Price Ext.
-Price Totals FOR UNITED STATES CUSTOMERS ONLY: Subtotal \$60,034.00 Due to laws concerning sales tax collection in the USA's various - \$0.00 states, AERO Specialties will now collect sales tax from all customers that are not tax-exempt.
+Price Totals FOR UNITED STATES CUSTOMERS ONLY: Subtotal \$60,034.00 Due to laws concerning sales tax collection in the USA's various \$0.00 states, AERO Specialties will now collect sales tax from all customers that are not tax-exempt.
 The state/county's sales tax Estimated Tax \$0.00 will be charged at the time of invoicing.
 Please provide your Shipping \$0.00 exemption documentation or relevant information during order placement if you are a reseller or a tax-exempt customer.
-Subtotal - Estimated Tax Shipping Grand Total Deposit Required CYBER FRAUD! esentative at a number you know is valid to \$60,034.00 Lead times are quoted in business days and subject to change.
+Grand Total \$60,034.00 Lead times are quoted in business days and subject to change.
 Deposit Required \$0.00 BEWARE OF CYB Before wiring any funds, call the AERO Specialties represent intstructions and be wary of any request to change w tative at a number you know is vali

 on Notes and Acceptance To accept and purchase t the equipment on this quotation, sign below and return 1:

-Acceptance Date: ÷
+Acceptance Date: -

 Print Name:

 Signature: